usmanakram/practice/JS/codewithmosh.com/Object-orientedProgrammingInJavaScript/notes/notes.md

 const circle = createCircle(1);
 circle.draw();
 ````
-For Factory function, we should use Camel Notation
+For Factory function, we should use Camel Notation.

 ---
 //////////////////////////////////////////////////////////////